 Problem: Battery drain

-Excessive battery drain is a problem for some people using iOS 10, as well as other versions before it, even when the iOS device is being used normally.
-The problem isn’t universal, as many people report that their batteries are performing as expected, but if you’re using iOS 10, you should be prepared to charge your phone more than usual.
-These threads from Apple’s own forums are filled with people saying their phones are turning off completely when the battery drops to about 30 percent, or drain rapidly from 80-90 percent to 25 percent.
-The battery indicator will sometimes suddenly drop to 1 percent, then shut down.
-In other cases, if the phone is above 30 percent and manually shut down, it may not turn on unless plugged back into a charger.
-The phone will come on and be back at 30 percent again.
+Excessive battery drain is a problem for some people using iOS 10, even when the iOS device is being used as it should.
+The problem isn’t universal, as many people report that their batteries are performing as expected, but if you’re using iOS 10.3.2, you should be prepared to charge your phone more than usual.
+Forbes has reported on this issue, and this thread from Apple’s own forums is filled with people saying their phones are draining rapidly.
+A previous iteration of this issue stated the battery indicator would sometimes suddenly drop to 1 percent, then shut down.
+Needless to say, those affected are not happy.

 - Turning off the Raise to Wake feature has been said to help some users.
 To do this, go to Settings > Display & Brightness and toggle off Raise to Wake to disable the feature.

 - We’ve written a few iOS guides that include tips for fixing poor battery life.
 Here are a few for the iPhone 6S, iPhone SE, iPad Air and Air 2, and the iPad Pro.

 - You can find more tips and suggestions in our battery tips roundup for the iPhone.